(one synonym : Plusia secundaria Walker, )

 The caterpillars grow to a length of about 4 cms.

 The pupa develops inside a soft white silky cocoon.
 This is spun on the underside of a leaf and covered in bits of leaf and droppings.
-The adult emerges after a pupal duration of about three weeks in summer.
+The adult emerges after a pupal duration of about two to three weeks in summer.

 The adult moth is predominently brown in colour, with bunched hairs on its head which look like a short pair of horns.
 On each forewing is a silvery distorted, sometimes disconnected,figure of eight, and a much smaller silver 'S'.
 This silver 'S' distinguishes it from the related species: Chrysodeixis eriosoma, which is otherwise very similar.
 They both have a wingspan of about 3 cms.
 Some adults had grey patches adorning their forewings.
 The hindwings are fawn in colour with a dark brown terminal area.
 The pheromones of this species have been identified.